-I went back and forth about writing up this Pumpkin Chocolate Chip recipe.
+I went back and forth about writing up this Pumpkin Chocolate Chip recipe from Two Peas and Their Pod.
 Upon making this recipe, I discovered that I'm not particularly fond of the pumpkin-chocolate combination.
 Apparently my growing appreciation of pumpkin doesn't mesh well with my love of chocolate.

 Despite the fact that they weren't regular chocolate chip cookies, I kept eating them.
 These were really good fall cookies that just happened to have chocolate chips in them.
 This is a recipe that made me relatively happy, and that will make someone else very happy.

 These cookies baked up really well.
 They were soft and cakey cookies with a nice pumpkin flavor, and a balanced combination of spices.
 Alex likes chocolate, and that's the main reason he likes them.
 The combination of pumpkin and chocolate wasn't magical for me or Alex the way that chocolate and peanut butter can be.
 It's telling to me, though, that I kept eating them despite them not being magical.
 I won't force myself to eat something I don't like, and I willingly came back for more, day after day.
 It's a great fall cookie to try, and I'm glad I did.

 - 1/2 teaspoon baking soda

 - 1/2 teaspoon nutmeg

 - 1/2 teaspoon ginger

 - 1 cup pumpkin